Things to know about local route bus services in Japan

-How do you to take a local bus without confusion?
-Here are some tips
+How do you take a local bus without confusion?

 In Japan, the local bus system varies depending on the bus company or the area where the bus is served, and it makes even Japanese people confused when they use the service at a new place.
 The information here will help you understand what you should keep in mind when using the system.